Golden retriever with bowls of natural probiotic food for dogs, including yogurt and blueberries.

 When you first introduce probiotic foods, the golden rule is to start small.
 A tiny amount is all you need to begin.
 Think of it as a gentle introduction for your dog's digestive system.
 For example, try adding just a half-teaspoon of plain yogurt or kefir to their regular meal.
 This gives you a chance to see how they do, which is why Animal Wellness Magazine emphasizes watching your dog’s reaction.
 This initial step isn’t about seeing big changes right away; it’s about letting their body get used to the new, beneficial bacteria without being overwhelmed.

-Find the Right Serving Size for Their Weight
+Finding the Right Serving Size for Your Dog

 Once your dog is handling the small introduction well, you can slowly find the right serving size for them.
 A dog’s size is a great guide for how much to give.
 A good starting point, recommended by the folks at Spot & Tango, is about a teaspoon for small dogs and a tablespoon for large dogs.
 You can mix this amount directly into their favorite food.
 If they do well after a few days, you can slightly increase the amount.
 The goal is to find a balanced serving that supports their digestion without causing any issues.